12 In My picks

 He often conflicts with his desires and lacks stability in this world.
 That is why strong-willed women attract him: the dangerous temperamental Scarlett and the reserved but no less strong-willed Melanie.
 Unlike him, they both know perfectly well what they want and are sufficiently guided by their desires.

 As a neurotic, I see a kindred spirit in Ashley.
-We can’t live in peace whistling, and we definitely need to suffer, by all means!
-Do nothing, suffer from it, and still not change anything, but punish yourself for everything, for everything, unable to give up anything – this is the motto of a real neurotic!
+We can’t live in peace, and we definitely need to suffer, by all means!
+Do nothing, suffer from it, and still not change anything, but punish yourself for everything, unable to give up anything – this is the motto of a real neurotic!

 gone with the wind ashley analysis